2 Samuel 6 – David Brings the Ark of God into Jerusalem

 a.
 David gathered all the choice men of Israel: David gathered so many of his best soldiers because bringing the ark to Jerusalem was an important step towards providing a central place of worship for all of Israel.

 i.
-The ark of God was 3 feet 9 inches (1.15 meters) long, 2 feet 3 inches (.68 meter) wide and 2 feet 3 inches (.68 meter) high.
+The ark of God was 3 feet 9 inches (1.15 meters) long, 2 feet 3 inches (.68 of a meter) wide and 2 feet 3 inches (.68 of a meter) high.
 In it were the tablets of the law that Moses brought down from Mount Sinai, a jar of manna, and Aaron’s rod that miraculously budded as a confirmation of his leadership.

 c.
 The LORD of Hosts, who dwells between the cherubim: The ark of God represented the immediate presence and glory of God in Israel.
 David considered it a high priority to bring the ark out of obscurity and back into prominence.
 David wanted Israel to be alive with a sense of the near presence and glory of God.